exfil0/luhn-wizard/README.md

-# Luhn Wizard - v1
+# Luhn Validator Wizard

-This repository contains a Bash script that automates the setup and running of a Luhn Validator Wizard.
-The wizard helps validate single card numbers or batches of card numbers from a file using the Luhn algorithm.
+This repository contains a Python script that validates card numbers using the Luhn algorithm, fetches BIN details using the Binlist API, and generates professional JSON reports for single and batch validations.

 ## Features

-- Automates the installation of **Node.js** and **npm** if not already installed.
-- Clones the [Paylike Luhn](https://github.com/paylike/luhn) repository for Luhn validation.
-- Automatically installs dependencies required for the Luhn Validator.
-- Runs a wizard to:
-  - Validate a single card number.
-  - Validate a batch of card numbers from a file.
+- **Luhn Algorithm Validation**: Checks the validity of card numbers.
+- **BIN Details Fetching**: Fetches additional details for valid card numbers using the [Binlist API](https://binlist.net/).
+- **JSON Reports**:
+  - Generates structured JSON reports for both single and batch validations.
+  - Saves reports to `luhn_validation_report.json`.

 ---